 If you’re responsible for the management and security of an Active Directory (AD) or Windows infrastructure, you already know you’ve got a tough job.
 And with thousands of configurations and potential conditions to worry about across dozens of AD and Operating System (OS) versions, where do you even begin an effort to address your most at-risk conditions?
 What are they to begin with?
 If you’re at a loss, I’d suggest you start right here…

 Below I’ve listed 10 checks you can perform to highlight critical, high-risk situations that attackers exploit or leverage in the real-world to perpetrate their attacks.
 The good news is that if you can understand where these risks exist in your environment, many can be remediated with minimal effort.
-If you want to make it even easier, download our free Active Directory and Windows Security Best Practices Assessment and you can have real answers in just minutes.
+If you want to make it even easier, please check out our Credential and Data Security Assessment and you can have real answers in just minutes.

 Check #1 – Figure out exactly who is a member of your most sensitive security groups

 Members of Sensitive Security Groups like Domain, Enterprise, and Schema Administrators have the highest levels of privilege within an Active Directory environment.
 If stolen by an attacker or abused by an internal bad actor, the critical changes these accounts can make can have devastating effects on the security of Active Directory and everything connected to it.

 Check #2 – Figure out exactly who has Local Admin access to your desktops and servers (and how)

 Local Administrator access is critical to any attacker’s ability to compromise an organization’s network.
 Understanding how Local Administrator access has been granted and is being used, as well as reducing Local Admin access to the lowest levels possible (Least Privilege Access), is one of the most pragmatic and effective measures any organization can take to mitigate the risk of successful breach.

 Check #3 – Identify and then disable or delete stale user accounts